trallard/pycon2020-azure-functions/docs/04_datafunction.rst

                     :align: center
                     :alt: Variables settings

-5. Once completed, click on the save button on the top bar (3 in image above).
+5. Once completed, click on the Save button on the top bar (3 in image above).
 6. Execute your function on the cloud: go back to your function main page in |azureportal|.
 Then click on the name of your function (1 in the image below) and then on the **Run** button on the top right (2 in image).

     .. image:: _static/images/snaps/cloud_run.png